SirHesti/hsguard/GUIDE.md

 ```
 @>hsguard -u
 ```
-This take time if your have many ...

-to see (real colored) what we have just type:
+This take a short time to see (real colored) what we have just type:
 ```
 @>hsguard -l
  8 1 debian-archive-bookworm-automatic.gpg            0x290e8fa0    8 KB 2023-03-18 15:53:41